Push/Pull logoPush/Pull

 • A notes field for rare, useful context (injury tweaks, equipment changes)

-Some features look helpful in screenshots, but they add friction or distract from the two things that matter: showing up and progressing.
+Some features are useful for the right person but harmful when they distract from showing up and progressing.

-• Endless feeds that turn your workout into scrolling
+• Endless feeds that turn the workout into scrolling.

-• Overly complex metrics that do not change what you do next session
+• Metrics that do not change what you do next session.

-• Required social sharing when you just want a private training log
+• Required social sharing when you want a private training log.

 If you want a ready-made structure for templates, read Workout Template: Build a Simple Strength Plan You Can Repeat.